Siftah/get_iplayer/install/opensuse.md

     <http://software.opensuse.org/package/get_iplayer>

-    Be sure to select version 2.83 or higher.
     Although labelled as unstable, the package should be safe to install.
 You may opt for one-click installation, or you may download the RPM file and install it manually (use current version and rpm):

-    	sudo zypper install get_iplayer-2.83-2.1.noarch.rpm
+    	sudo zypper install get_iplayer-2.84-1.1.noarch.rpm

 4. Install components not installed with get_iplayer package